davewall8/DiningRoom/README.md

 (0.2, 0.4, 0.1)
 (-0.2, 0.4, 0.1)"
 The contact information indicates where on the robot's "mask" there is a contact.
 In this case, there are 4 contacts.

-In response to an "image" request, the robot returns a JPEG image as a series of bytes.
-The message format is as follows, with the code being an I (for Image) instead of T, since we're not receiving text this time:
+For an "image" request, the robot returns a JPEG image as a series of bytes.
+The message format is an "I" (for Image) as I, num image bytes, jpg image bytes.
-     I<num bytes><image bytes>